openiddict/openiddict-core/README.md

 	    .AddDefaultTokenProviders();

-	// Register the OpenIddict services, including the default Entity Framework stores. services.AddOpenIddict<ApplicationDbContext>()
+	// Register the OpenIddict services, including the default Entity Framework stores. var openIdDict = services.AddOpenIddict<ApplicationDbContext>()
         // Register the ASP.NET Core MVC binder used by OpenIddict.
         // Note: if you don't call this method, you won't be able to
         // bind OpenIdConnectRequest or OpenIdConnectResponse parameters.
           .AddMvcBinders()

         // Enable the token endpoint (required to use the password flow).
           .EnableTokenEndpoint("/connect/token")

         // Allow client applications to use the grant_type=password flow.
-        .AllowPasswordFlow()
+          .AllowPasswordFlow();

+	if (CurrentEnvironment.IsDevelopment()) {
+	    openIdDict
 	    // During development, you can disable the HTTPS requirement.
 	      .DisableHttpsRequirement()

 	    // Register a new ephemeral key, that is discarded when the application
 	    // shuts down.
 Tokens signed using this key are automatically invalidated.
 	    // This method should only be used during development.
 	      .AddEphemeralSigningKey();
+        }

 }
 ```